ergo/ziggurat_foundations/docs/configuration.rst

 .. hint::

-    Because some systems can't utilize bcypt password manager you can pass your own passlib compatible password manager to ziggurat_model_init, it will be used instead of creating default one.
+    Default password manager will use `pbkdf2_sha256`, but if you want different configuration pass passlib compatible password manager to ziggurat_model_init.